Искусство

 Contraindications

-Why Iskusstvo Clinic
+Why Choose Iskusstvo Clinic

 Frequently Asked Questions

 Yes.
-In addition to standard examination, Doppler ultrasound of donor zone vessels, CT angiography, and specialist consultations may be required.
-Preparation is planned individually by the surgeon.
+In addition to standard preoperative examination, Doppler ultrasound of the donor area vessels, CT angiography, and consultations with related specialists may be required.

 BEFORE & AFTER